Last Updated on March 7, 2023

-Wilkes County was once known as the Moonshine Capital of the World, but there is so much more than good “licker” here.
-There are so many amazing things to do in Wilkesboro (county seat), the largest town North Wilkesboro, and elsewhere in the county.
+Wilkes County was once known as the Moonshine Capital of the World, but there is so much more than a good “licker” here.
+There are so many amazing things to do in Wilkesboro (county seat), the neighboring mountain town of North Wilkesboro, and elsewhere in the county.

 You can start by getting in touch with nature at Stone Mountain State Park, hitting the world-renowned mountain bike trails, sipping some moonshine, and even more.

 Wilkesboro and its surroundings are perfect for a day trip from many places, but give yourself at least a weekend.
 There’s plenty to dig into and we’re featuring as much as possible in this travel guide.

 Because there is so much to share, here’s how we’ve organized the guide:

 - Where to Stay

 - Restaurants in Wilkesboro

 - North Wilkesboro (Events, Food, and More!)